matro7sh/Yelaa/README.md

   create [command]

 Available Commands:
-  checkAndScreens Run httpx and gowitness help            Help about any command osint           Run subfinder, dnsx and httpx to find ips and subdomains of a specific domain scan            It will run Nuclei templates, sslscan, dirsearch and more.
+  checkAndScreen Run httpx and gowitness help            Help about any command osint           Run subfinder, dnsx and httpx to find ips and subdomains of a specific domain scan            It will run Nuclei templates, sslscan, dirsearch and more.